-- Have made a substantial contribution to research design, or the acquisition, analysis or interpretation of data; - Have drafted the paper or revised it critically; - Have approved the submitted and final versions.
+- Substantial contributions to research design, or the acquisition, analysis or interpretation of data. - · Drafting the paper or revising it critically, and - Approval of the submitted and final versions.

-In the Acknowledgments section of the paper all authors must indicate their specific contributions to the work described in the manuscript.
+In the Acknowledgments section of the paper all authors, must indicate their specific contributions to the work described in the manuscript.
 Some examples include

-- X performed the research;
+- X performed the research

-- Y designed the research study;
+- Y designed the research study

-- Z contributed essential reagents or tools;
+- Z contributed essential reagents or tools

-- A analysed the data;
+- A analysed the data

 - B wrote the paper.